 Data Analysis and Statistics

 Statistical analyses were performed using SPSS version 18.0 (SPSS, Inc., Chicago IL).
 Values are expressed as mean ± SD or percentages, as appropriate.
 Variables were tested for normality using the Kolmogorov-Smirnov test.
-Differences between group means were compared using independent t-tests or Mann-Whitney U tests (for normally and non-normally distributed variables respectively). c2 test or Fisher’s exact test was used to test group differences of proportions.
+Differences between group means were compared using independent t-tests or Mann-Whitney U tests (for normally and non-normally distributed variables respectively).
+Chi-squared test was used to test group differences of proportions.
 Multiple-adjusted linear regression was performed to identify independent predictors of aortic root diameter in athletes including age, body surface area (BSA), ethnicity, gender height, heart rate, systolic BP, diastolic BP, left atrial diameter, left ventricular end-diastolic diameter (LVEDD) left ventricular (LV) mass, maximal-LV wall thickness, and years of training.
 One-way analysis of variance was used to compare the aortic root dimensions between groups of athletes with different types of exercise.
 Repeated Measures Analysis of Variance (RM ANOVA) was performed to evaluate changes of the aortic root dimensions during the follow-up period.
 Statistical significance was defined as a two-tailed P-value of <0.05 throughout.

+Study Ethics and Consent

 Ethical approval was granted by the National Research Ethics Service, Essex 2 Research Ethics Committee, in the UK.
 Written consent was obtained from individuals aged 16 years or over and from a parent/guardian for those aged < 16 years.